ustutz/linahx/README.md

     var matrix = Matrix.fromString( "1 2 3; 4 5 6" );

-But you can set column and row separator in the function arguments
+You can set custom column and row separators in the method arguments

     matrix = Matrix.fromString( "1, 2, 3\n 4, 5, 6", ",", "\n" );

-####...check the source code for more information on the implemented features.
+####...check the source code for more information on the implemented methods.